Recap: Where We Left Off

 Vector search is built for scale.
 The system precomputes a vector for every chunk and stores it in an index.
 At query time, it creates a vector for the user’s question and quickly compares it against the stored vectors using cosine similarity.

 A re-ranker works differently.
 A common approach is a cross-encoder.
 Instead of comparing two precomputed vectors, it looks at the query and the retrieved chunk together.
-It can examine the tokens in both and score whether the chunk actually helps answer the question.
+It examines the tokens in both and scores whether the chunk actually helps answer the question.

 In simple terms, a re-ranker asks: